Graphic Packaging Holding Company (GPK) Shares Decline Despite Market Challenges - News Heater

 GPK’s Market Performance

-GPK’s stock has seen a -0.41% decrease for the week, with a -5.58% drop in the past month and a -14.18% fall in the past quarter.
-The volatility ratio for the week is 1.68%, and the volatility levels for the past 30 days are at 1.82% for Graphic Packaging Holding Company The simple moving average for the past 20 days is -1.80% for GPK’s stock, with a -7.97% simple moving average for the past 200 days.
+GPK’s stock has seen a -2.58% decrease for the week, with a -5.15% drop in the past month and a -17.38% fall in the past quarter.
+The volatility ratio for the week is 2.18%, and the volatility levels for the past 30 days are at 1.88% for Graphic Packaging Holding Company The simple moving average for the last 20 days is -0.45% for GPK stock, with a simple moving average of -7.64% for the last 200 days.

 Analysts’ Opinion of GPK